Bally, Pennsylvania

 Bally is a borough in Berks County, Pennsylvania, United States.
-The population was 1,090 at the 2010 census.
+The population was 1,228 at the 2020 census.

 History

+Early Settlement and Religious Foundations

-Bally was originally called Goshenhoppen, possibly deriving from an Indian word meaning meeting place.
+Bally was originally called Goshenhoppen, possibly deriving from an Indigenous word meaning "meeting place".
 Others claim the name derives from German settlers calling the area their haven or Hafen in German, eventually becoming Goshenhoppen.
-Mennonites and Catholics settled it in the early 18th century.
-Clergyman Ulrich Beidler erected the first house of worship, the Mennonite Church in 1731.
-Father Theodore Schneider, a Jesuit priest, came to the area in 1741 and established what would be just the third Catholic mission church in the 13 original colonies.
-On land received from the Mennonite community, Father Schneider built St. Paul's Chapel in 1743.
-St. Paul's is now known as the Most Blessed Sacrament Church, and it is the oldest existing Catholic place of worship in Pennsylvania and the fourth oldest Catholic structure in the thirteen original colonies.
+Mennonites and Catholics settled in the area in the early 18th century, creating one of colonial Pennsylvania's most notable religious communities.

+Clergyman Ulrich Beidler erected the first house of worship, the Mennonite Church, in 1731.
+Father Theodore Schneider, a Jesuit priest, arrived in the area in 1741 and established what would become the third Catholic mission church in the thirteen original colonies.
+Working cooperatively with the established Mennonite community, Father Schneider built St. Paul's Chapel in 1743 on land received from local Mennonites.
+Now known as the Most Blessed Sacrament Church, it is the oldest continuously operating Catholic place of worship in Pennsylvania and the fourth oldest Catholic structure in the thirteen original colonies.

+Educational Legacy

-In 1743, Father Schneider started a Catholic school at the mission church.
-The school, originally called St. Aloysius Academy, also marked the beginning of Catholic education in the 13 original colonies.
-After several name changes, it is currently known as St. Francis Academy, and is the oldest currently operating co-educational Catholic school in the nation.
+Father Schneider established a Catholic school at the mission church in 1743, originally called St. Aloysius Academy.
+This institution marked not only the beginning of Catholic education in the thirteen original colonies but became the oldest continuously operated Catholic school in Pennsylvania.
+After several name changes over the centuries, it is currently known as Saint Francis Classical Catholic Academy and holds the distinction of being one of the three oldest Catholic schools in the original thirteen colonies.